luckydonald/humblebundle_trove_downloader/README.md

-# Humble Bundle Trove Loader
+# Humble Bundle Trove Downloader

 `HumbleBundleTroveLoader` is used for downloading and making a complete back-up of your entire Humble Bundle Trove library.
 It will download all platforms and group them together in folders based on the names of the game.